-Ideally, a window is required which is openable on demand during the day as normal, but with an upper part which may also be automatically or manually opened during the evening or night to satisfy cooling demands.
+Ideally, a window is required which is openable on demand during the day as normal, but with a separate upper part which may also be automatically or manually opened during the evening or night to satisfy cooling demands.
 This element should adjust or shut again when the cooling requirement has been met, so that the building is not left too cool (as can happen when windows are opened overnight in hot weather and conditions change for the worse during the night).
-In this way, cooling through cross-ventilation is carried out when occupants are not normally present, and it is not critical that air-movement may be high and cross-flow noticeable.
-The "night-time" element could be an upper hopper and the daytime element a vertical sash, as with the LWS, or, perhaps better, it could be a motorised upper sash (for automatic night-time use) with a local over-ride control for day-time adjustment and perhaps also an alternative manual option for day-time as well.
+The "night-time" element could be an upper hopper and the day-time element a vertical sash, or, perhaps better, it might be a motorised upper sash (for automatic night-time use) with a local over-ride control for day-time adjustment and perhaps also an alternative manual option for day-time as well.